featurist/hyperdom/readme.md

 All of the above functionality (with the exception of string bindings - e.g. `binding="this.name"`) is available and is reasonably well typed.
 Type definitions come bundled with hyperdom npm package - there is no need to install a separate types package.

-In order to plug in hyperdom into the typescirpt tsx compilation, the following settings need to be present in the `compilerOptions` section of `tsconfig.json`:
+In order to plug in hyperdom into the typescirpt tsx compilation, add the following settings to the `compilerOptions` section of `tsconfig.json`:

 ```json
 {